-1 Mini Project with Seminar: This may be hands-on practice, survey report, data collection and analysis, coding, mobile app development, fieldvisitandreportpreparation, modelling of system, simulation, analysing and authenticating, case studies, etc.
+SEMINAR: This may be hands - on practice, survey report, data collection and analysis, coding, mobile app development, field visit and report preparation, modeling of system, simulation, analyzing and authenticating, case studies, etc. It may be techno societal project technical project work useful for the society.

 CIE marks shall be awarded by a committee comprising of HoD as Chairman, Guide/co-guide, if any, and a senior faculty of the department.
 Students can present the seminar based on the completed mini-project.
-Participation in the seminar by all postgraduate students of the program shall be mandatory.
+Participation in the seminar by all post graduate students of the program shall be mandatory.

 The CIE marks awarded for Mini-Project work and Seminar, shall be based on the evaluation of Mini Project work and Report, Presentation skill and performance in Question and Answer session in the ratio 50:25:25.
-Mini-Project with Seminar shall be considered as aheadof passing and shall be considered for vertical progression as well as for the award of degree.
+Mini-Project with Seminar shall be considered as a head of passing and shall be considered for vertical progression as well as for the award of degree.
 Those, who do not take-up/complete the Mini Project and Seminar shall be declared as fail in that course and have to complete the same during the subsequent semester.
 There is no SEE for this course.